Welcome to the Jungle: Music video

 Geffen Records was having a hard time selling the video to MTV.
 David Geffen made a deal with the network, and the video was aired only one time around 5:00AM on a Sunday morning.
 As soon as the video was aired, the networks received numerous calls from people wanting to see the video again.

 In spite of the early morning airtime, the song's music video caught viewers' attention and quickly became MTV's most requested video.
 The video in question (directed by Nigel Dick) begins with a shot of Axl Rose disembarking a bus in Los Angeles and a drug dealer (portrayed by Izzy) is seen trying to sell his merchandise while Rose rejects it.
 As Rose stops to watch a television through a store window, clips of the band playing live can be seen and Slash can also be seen briefly, sitting against the store's wall and drinking from a clear glass bottle in a brown paper bag.
-By the end of the video Rose has transformed into a city punk, wearing the appropriate clothing, after going through a process similar to the Ludovico technique.
+By the end of the video, Rose has transformed into a city punk, wearing the appropriate clothing, after going through a process similar to the Ludovico technique.

 During an interview with Rolling Stone magazine about the music video, Guns N' Roses' manager at the time, Alan Niven, said that he "came up with the idea of stealing from three movies: Midnight Cowboy, The Man Who Fell to Earth and A Clockwork Orange."

 Uses in TV, film and video games

-The track has been used in numerous Hollywood films and TV.
+The song has been used in numerous Hollywood films, as well as on television.
 Films that have used it include: